 Tip: The bigger the cutout, the lower your mirror will sit.

 9. Tile And Grout A Bathroom

 The main pieces to making this rag rug are a towel and pieces of your choice of fabric.

 Tip: You can also cut up old clothes to turn this into an upcycling project.

 This concrete countertop gives a more industrial feel to a bathroom — perfect for a bachelor’s pad.
 By the way, its gray color would look great over a dark-stained dresser.

-Dave’s tip: Use 2 coats of concrete sealer for this DIY.
+Dave’s tip: Use two coats of concrete sealer for this DIY.

 13. Grommet Topped Shower Curtain

-TIP: You can add roman shades curtains for your bathroom windows too.
+TIP: You can add roman shades for your bathroom windows too.

 14. Stain Oak Cabinets